 The Bristol Bay Marketplace Business Idea Competition for residents of Bristol Bay communities was introduced in 2011.
 The competition, sponsored by the Pebble Partnership and the Pebble Fund, provides the opportunity for local entrepreneurs to compete for funding to start or expand Bristol Bay-based businesses.
-In October 2011, five recipients were selected to receive US\$210,500 in funding as part of the inaugural Bristol Bay Marketplace Business Idea Competition.
-The next round of awards is expected to be announced in the second quarter of 2012.
+In September 2011, five recipients were selected to receive US\$215,000 in funding as part of the inaugural Bristol Bay Marketplace Business Idea Competition.
+A second round of awards, totaling US\$235,000, was dispersed for the period January to April 2012.